medh2000/mlproject/mlproject.md

 ```
 Visualize different classes frequencies using a histogram
 =========================================================
 Before a model is fit, it is useful to have an idea of the ratio that should be expected of the classification variable outcome.
-This wil govern how we seek to optimize models for Specificity, Sensitivity, and Positive/Negative Predictive Value.
+This wil govern how we seek to optimize models for Specificity, Sensitivity, and Positive Negative Predictive Value.

 ```r
 hist(as.numeric(pml_train$classe),main="Histogram of Class frequency", ylab="Frequency",xlab='Classes',breaks=5, col='blue', freq=T)